Sum of Squares

 $(a+bi)(c+di)=(ac-bd)+(ad+bc)i$

-Thus $\mathbb{Z}_i$ shares many of the basic properties of $\mathbb{Z}$. so it is not surprising that many of the results of integer division and factorization extends in a natural way to Gaussian Integers.
+Thus $\mathbb{Z}_i$ shares many of the basic properties of $\mathbb{Z}$.
+So it is not surprising that many of the results of integer division and factorization extends in a natural way to Gaussian Integers.

 There are two other important properties of $\mathbb{Z}$ shared by $\mathbb{Z}_i$.The first property is that if $rs=0$ then $r=0$ or $s=0$.A ring with this property is called Integral Domain.